Ogaden National Liberation Front: Ethiopian invasion of Somalia and escalation of Ogaden insurgency

 On 23 July 2006, the ONLF announced the downing of an Ethiopian military helicopter heading for Somalia and publicly warned that ENDF movements in the region pointed towards an imminent large scale operation.
 The Ethiopian military campaign against the ONLF, along with widespread atrocities committed against civilians associated with it, drove hundreds of men (thousands according to some estimates) from the Ogaden to Mogadishu in order to answer the ICU's call to arms against the Ethiopian invasion.
 On 12 August 2006, the Ethiopian government claimed 13 members of the ONLF were killed and several commanders captured as they crossed into Ethiopia from Somalia.
 In a 26 November 2006 press release, the organization rejected government claims of an ONLF military presence in Somalia, and further warned that it would not allow Ethiopian troops to stage into Somalia from their territories:...the ONLF categorically denies assertions by the TPLF led regime in Ethiopia and members of the media that ONLF military personnel are in Somalia.
 As a matter of principle the ONLF has never been and does not intend to be a party to the conflict in Somalia.
 We wish to affirm that the scope of our military operations is and will continue to be limited to Ogaden and Ethiopia.
 We further wish to make clear that the Ogaden cause in not a territorial dispute between Somalia and Ethiopia but rather a legitimate struggle for the self-determination of the Somali people of Ogaden...the ONLF wishes to affirm that we will not allow our territory to be used as a launching pad for an Ethiopian invasion of Somalia without stiff resistance from our armed forces.On December 23, the ONLF reported attacking Ethiopian military column that was heading to Somalia, destroying several vehicles and driving the convoy back.
 The collapse of the Islamic Courts Union government was viewed as a significant blow to the ONLF's ambitions for independence.
 At the start of 2007, the group publicly condemned the Ethiopian invasion of Somalia, stating that Meles Zenawi's invasion demonstrated that his government had been an active participant in the Somali conflict with a clear agenda aimed at undermining the Somali sovereignty.
 ONLF forces started escalating their attacks on Ethiopian military forces during early 2007 in reaction to the invasion.

+According ONLF leader Mohammed Omar Osman, the territories of Puntland and Somaliland were considered a "big problem" as they actively aided the Ethiopians against the organization.
+Puntland security services arrested members of the ONLF central committee in Garowe, while Somaliland security forces raided ONLF arms caches in Burao.
+The ONLF reported that Puntland had turned over several of its leading members to Ethiopian security forces.